Which Bitcoin Mining Pool Is Best?

 Mining Bitcoin allows you to turn power into Bitcoin, and although many doubters claim it’s a waste of electricity, they simply don’t understand the benefits Bitcoin will bring to the world.

-Mining Bitcoin an ultra competitive industry, and for good reason.
+Mining Bitcoin is an ultra competitive industry, and for good reason.
 Billions of dollars is being spent every year on mining equipment, and the Bitcoin hashrate continues to hit new all time highs.

-With Bitcoin mining being so competitive, joining a mining pool is a must for anybody getting into mining.
+With Bitcoin mining being so competitive, joining a Bitcoin mining pool is a must for anybody getting into mining.

-Most mining pools are legitimate, but you really should do as much research as possible and understand all the payment methods before choosing which mining pool is right for you.
+Most BiTC mining pools are legitimate, but you really should do as much research as possible and understand all the payment methods before choosing which mining pool is right for you.

 Author: Tommy Limpitlaw